kyma-project/community/concepts/modularization/README.md

 # Module submission process
-To submit a new module to Kyma, you must prepare a component descriptor with all related resources.
+When you submit a new module to Kyma as Kyma Module Provider, you must prepare a component descriptor with all related resources.

 Module validation should be automated by governance jobs that check different aspects like:
 - operator CRD validation (for example, status format)